Overview

 Automation Comparison

 ActiveCampaign is in a different league for automation.
-850+ pre-built recipes, advanced conditional logic, site tracking, and predictive sending.
-AWeber automation is functional for simple sequences but can't approach this sophistication.
+Advanced conditional logic, behavior triggers, site tracking, CRM actions, and a large automation template library make it a stronger fit for complex journeys.
+AWeber automation is functional for simple sequences but does not reach the same depth.

 CRM and Sales

-ActiveCampaign includes CRM on Plus plan with lead scoring, sales automation, and pipeline management.
-AWeber is purely email marketing.
-If you need sales and marketing in one platform, ActiveCampaign delivers.
+ActiveCampaign can include CRM, lead scoring, sales automation, and pipeline management on relevant plans.
+AWeber is primarily email marketing.
+If you need sales and marketing in one platform, ActiveCampaign is the more natural fit.

 Learning Curve